 No. 6 Purdue tops No. 18 UNC 93-84 in Tip-Off tournament

+UNCASVILLE, Conn. – No. 6 Purdue showed that its high-scoring offense works, no matter the level of competition.

-UNCASVILLE, Conn.
-(AP) Sasha Stefanovic scored 23 points and Jaden Ivey put up 22 points to go along with his 10 rebounds as No. 6 Purdue beat No. 18 North Carolina 93-84 Saturday in the first round of the Hall of Fame Tip-Off tournament.
+Sasha Stefanovic scored 23 points and Jaden Ivey put up 22 points to go along with his 10 rebounds as the Boilermakers beat No. 18 North Carolina 93-84 Saturday in the first round of the Hall of Fame Tip-Off tournament.

 Trevion Williams added 20 points for Purdue (4-0), which has scored at least 90 points in all four of its games this season.